 - Has no FCA license

-FP Markets Broker Details Regulators ASIC, CySEC, FSA (Seychelles), FSCA, FSA (St. Vincent and the Grenadines) Min Deposit $50 (AU$100) Trading Platforms MetaTrader4, MetaTrader5, WebTrader, IRESS, cTrader, TradingView Trustpilot Rating 4.8 out of 7,360 reviews Number of CFD Forex Pairs to Trade 70+ Leverage Forex & Metals CFDs: 1:30
+FP Markets Broker Details Regulators ASIC, CySEC, FSA (Seychelles), FSCA, FSA (St. Vincent and the Grenadines), SCB (Bahamas) Min Deposit $50 (AU$100) Trading Platforms MetaTrader4, MetaTrader5, WebTrader, IRESS, cTrader, TradingView Trustpilot Rating 4.9 out of 8,641 reviews Number of CFD Forex Pairs to Trade 70+ Leverage Forex & Metals CFDs: 1:30

 Index CFDs: 1:20